resiprocate/legacy-b2bua/README.txt

 Introduction
 ============

-This is a reSIProcate based B2BUA library.
+This is a reSIProcate-based B2BUA library.

 The library is libb2bua.so

 It is built on top of reSIProcate's dialog usage manager (DUM)

+It was distributed with reSIProcate releases up to and including the reSIProcate 1.8.x release series.
+It is known to work with those releases but may not work with releases beyond 1.8.x

 Building
 ========

-In the main reSIProcate directory, when you run configure, you must explicitly request that the library is built:

-./configure --with-b2bua

-NOTE:  configure does NOT include the B2BUA by default.
+TODO: a configure.ac script needs to be created for this project.

+It can probably be created by copying the configure.ac script from reSIProcate itself and removing many things that don't relate to this B2BUA project.

 Background and technical notes
 ==============================